 Expect to see signs on the road pointing the way to 'X' or 'Y' club meetup point.

 There are pop-up RV sales lots in town.
 There are rock shows.
 Flea markets.
-There are booths and businesses that are there year-round.
+Some booths and businesses are there year-round.

 There are places to get water and propane.
 There are RV repair places and solar installation businesses around.